MicrosoftDocs/learn/learn-pr/iot/connect-aks-edge-essentials-arc/includes/3-exercise-arc-enable-aks-edge-essentials.md

     az group create --name $resourcegroup --location westus3
     ```
 <!-- TODO: Try with: az ad sp create-for-rbac --name $serviceprincipalname --role "Microsoft.Kubernetes connected cluster role" --scopes /subscriptions/$(az account show --query id -o tsv)/resourceGroups/$resourcegroup -->
 1. Create a new Service Principal with the built-in **Owner** role and restricted to the resource group scope.
 This service principal is used to connect to Azure Arc.
+Use the [az ad sp create-for-rbac](/cli/azure/ad/sp#az-ad-sp-create-for-rbac) command:

     ```azurecli
     resourcegroup="aksedge-training"